From Plantation To Bohemian Enclave

 In the beginning, the Village catered to the essential needs of these foreigners.
 As time passed, the Holland district attracted a greater number of expatriates, including the middle and upper class expatriate families.

-Many families were members of prestigious clubs which were just a stone’s throw away – such as the Hollandse Club, Tanglin Club and the Swiss Club.
+Many families were members of prestigious clubs which were just a stone’s throw away – such as the Hollandse Club, Swiss Club, American Club and the Tanglin Club.
 The district‘s reputation as an exclusive residential area also attracted local developers who quickly saw the potential to build bungalows and semi-detached houses for the local elite.
 Consequently, a variety of trades began to flourish in Holland Village, which catered to the well-heeled.

 This was how Holland Village came to be known for what it stands for over the past three decades – an expatriate social enclave within an upmarket residential estate.
 This was the place where shops sold imported, expensive gourmet products and international school uniforms.

 Holland Village’s strong European influence has left many marks.
-But one which stood out distinctively as the Holland Village emblem and trademark is her windmill – which sits atop Holland V Shopping Mall (this is not a “mall” by any measure but a small building within the Village).
+But one which stood out distinctively as the Holland Village emblem and trademark is her windmill – which sits atop Holland V Shopping Mall (despite its’ name, this is not a “mall” by any measure but a small building within the Village).

 Well, after all, you are in Holland Village!